CompoundCAD/CompoundCAD/README.md

 Starts at $250 USD

+### ERPNext Integration
+Streamline your business operations with ERPNext, an affordable, open-source ERP solution.
+- Seamless integration and customization services.
+- Dedicated support tailored to your business needs.

+Contact for pricing

 ### CAD Training
 Empower your team with expert CAD training.
 Our comprehensive training programs equip individuals with the skills and knowledge needed to excel in CAD projects.

 Contact for pricing

-### AI in CAD Consulting
-Tap into the future of CAD with AI consulting.
-Our specialized service offers innovative AI solutions tailored to enhance your CAD projects.

-Contact for more info

-### Basic Support
+### Full-Time Support System
-This tier covers simple questions and minor issues that can be resolved quickly via email.
+A robust ticket-based support system designed to meet your needs:
+- **Clients**: Enjoy unlimited free support as part of our services.

-$25 USD per email
+- **Guests**: Access professional support starting at $25 USD per ticket.

 ### Advanced Support
-This tier is for more complex issues, custom solutions, detailed troubleshooting, and in-depth assistance.
+This tier is for complex issues, custom solutions, and in-depth assistance.
+Perfect for unique challenges that require expert attention.

-$100 USD per email
+$100 USD per ticket

 ## Connect with us
 Schedule a session with our experienced team today.